luckypoem/moesocks/README.md

 Credits
 =======

-* [shadowsocks] greatly inspired MoeSocks.
+* [ss] greatly inspired MoeSocks.
-  Shadowsocks introduced a ground breaking design and implementation to bypass Internet censorship in China.
-* [shadowsocks-haskell] by rnons, another implementation of shadowsocks in Haskell, also greatly inspired MoeSocks.
-Much of the understanding of the internal of shadowsocks was gained by reading rnons's implementation.
+* [ss-haskell] another implementation of ss in Haskell, also greatly inspired MoeSocks.
+Much of the understanding of the internal of ss was gained by reading rnons's implementation.

 License
 =======